Key Concepts

 Weakest Link (WLNK)

-Every variant in /q-explore must identify its weakest link — the single thing that bounds its quality.
+Every variant in /h-explore must identify its weakest link — the single thing that bounds its quality.
 This is not a generic "cons" list.
 It's the specific mechanism that will fail first under stress.

 Evidence Decay